-At McCormick & Vilushis, we can help you at any step in the process of applying for Social Security Disability or Supplemental Security Income.
+At McCormick & Vilushis LLC, we can help you at any step in the process of applying for Social Security Disability or Supplemental Security Income.
 From our office location in Erie, Pennsylvania, we serve clients throughout Northwest Pennsylvania.
-For more information regarding our practice and how we can help you, contact Social Security Disability benefits attorneys at McCormick & Vilushis today.
+For more information regarding our practice and how we can help you, contact Social Security Disability benefits attorneys at McCormick & Vilushis LLC today.

 The following process applies to SSDI and SSI claims in Pennsylvania:

 Step 1: Applying for Social Security Disability or SSI

 - For either Social Security Disability or SSI, an application for disability benefits may be filed at your local Social Security office or through our office.
 Our lawyers can assist you in filing a disability application in the appropriate cases: particularly if you have been disabled for at least 12 months with a significant impairment that is documented.
 You will need to provide information regarding your work, education, and medical history.
 You should call our office if you are asked to be examined by a Social Security Administration physician.
 Understanding what kinds of information to provide and how to approach your own doctor in regard to your disability application is important.

 - Having an attorney review your case will ensure that you provide a true picture of yourself and your disability.

 - You should not be discouraged if your disability claim is denied.
 From 80 percent to 90 percent of all applications are denied initially by the Social Security Administration.
 You can appeal the decision, and this is the time when most people seek legal representation.
 Our lawyers win the majority of cases we handle on appeal.